SooryaCodes/NexVox/README.md

 - Integration with external music streaming services
 - Multi-language support

-## 📜 License
+## ❤️ Acknowledgements

-This project is licensed under the MIT License - see the LICENSE file for details.
+We extend our heartfelt gratitude to everyone who has explored and supported Nexvox.
+This project is crafted with passion and dedication by Soorya Krishna.

+Feel free to connect with Soorya on [LinkedIn](https://www.linkedin.com/in/sooryakrishna) for more insights and updates.